 The customer journey is a process with numerous different phases which have to be planned and included.
 The first one is raising awareness about a product or service.
 It’s oriented towards introducing customers to the product.
 If users don’t know anything about your product or service, they won’t consider buying it.
 This phase is also called ‘’I need’’ phase when users estimate whether they require something or not.

-The second phase of customer journey is user’s consideration to make a purchase.
+The second phase of the customer journey is the user’s consideration to make a purchase.
 This phase occurs only when users are familiar with what you have to offer.
-It’s also research stage when customers consider purchase based on information you provide or rely on reviews of other users.
+It’s also the research stage when customers consider purchasing based on the information you provide or rely on reviews of other users.

-> Customer journey should be planned and implemented not solely by designers and developers, but also marketing team which specializes in online sale.
+Customer journey should be planned and implemented not solely by designers and developers, but also marketing team which specializes in online sale.
 With that said, there are laws that should be used in order to simplify and improve the buying process and overall user experience.